yasminahobeika/Decision_Tree_Implementation_From_Scratch/AirBnb/readme.md

 * Random Forest: a decision tree-based ensemble method that combines multiple decision trees to improve the accuracy of the predictions.

+*Extra Random Forest: A variant of Random Forest that adds an extra level of randomness to the model by randomly selecting subsets of features and thresholds for each split.
+This helps to reduce overfitting and improve the generalization performance of the model.

 * Gradient Boosting: a machine learning technique that combines multiple weak models to create a strong model.

 * XGBoost: an implementation of gradient boosting that is optimized for speed and performance.

 * CatBoost: a gradient boosting library that is optimized for categorical features.

+* AdaBoost: A boosting algorithm that combines multiple weak classifiers to create a strong classifier.

+*Stacking: Ccombines multiple models by training a meta-model on their predictions.
+It can improve the accuracy of the predictions by leveraging the strengths of different models and reducing their weaknesses.

 We will use the following steps: